Gabor phase retrieval is severely ill-posed: Introduction

 This paper likewise studies the reconstruction of functions in $L^2(\mathbb{R})$ from the magnitude of their Gabor transforms, i.e., of their windowed Fourier transforms with Gaussian window $\ph(t)=e^{-\pi t^2}$.
 This problem arises in ptychographic imaging, a variation of X-ray crystallography in which an electron density distribution is reconstructed from the modulus of its short-time/windowed Fourier transform, or STFT in short.
 Gabor phase retrieval can also be employed in certain audio processing applications such as the phase vocoder.
 A phase vocoder is a device that modifies audio signals (such as time-stretching or pitch-shifting them) and can be implemented by retrieving phase information from the STFT modulus.

 The Gabor transform $V_\ph f$ of a function $f \in L^2(\mathbb{R})$ is defined as

 The problem of Gabor phase retrieval then amounts to recovering $f$ from $\{|V_\ph f(x,y)|\}_{(x,y) \in \mathbb{R}^2}$.
 Note that phase retrieval is always to be understood up to a global phase (or sign) factor: Given magnitude measurements of $f$, one will never be able to distinguish $f$ from $\tau f$, for any $\tau \in S^1:=\{z \in \mathbb{C} \mid |z|=1\}$.
-Thus, to make the notions of uniqueness and stability meaningful, one has to discard global phase factors by introducing the following metric:
+Thus, to make the notions of uniqueness and stability meaningful, one has to discard global phase factors which can be done by introducing the following metric:

 Gabor phase retrieval would be stable (in a strong sense), if there existed uniform constants $c_1, c_2>0$ such that for all $f, g \in L^2(\mathbb{R})$

 As discussed above, we know that such uniform stability cannot hold.
 Instead, we want to quantify this instability by studying the degradation of stability on nested finite-dimensional subspaces of $L^2(\mathbb{R})$.
 We note that in \cite{cahill2016phase}, Cahill, Casazza \& Daubechies give such an example for a sign retrieval problem in 1D: the recovery of a real-valued bandlimited function from its unsigned samples.
 There, the authors consider finite-dimensional subspaces of the Paley-Wiener space and demonstrate that the stability constant for this sign retrieval problem grows exponentially in the dimension of the subspace.